 What are my lodging options?

+Our Official Lodging Sponsor, The Acadia Inn is offering special room rates for race participants.
+Please let them know that you are a participant when registering.
 From bed & breakfasts, campgrounds, hotel & motels and full service luxury resorts, Bar Harbor & MDI offer a lodging experience for everyone’s taste.
-Contact the Chamber of Commerce.
+Contact the Bar Harbor Chamber of Commerce.
 Many people who participate in this race lengthen their stays in order to further explore Acadia National Park and Mount Desert Island.

 Due to a limited amount of spaces in the race, and the fact that this is an important fundraiser for the YMCA, race fees are non-refundable and non-transferable.